 Aerial parts, root.

-Great burnet plants are propagated by their seeds.
+As aforementioned, the greater burnet is indigenous to North America, Europe as well as the temperate region of Asia.
+This plant thrives well in swampy pastures, particularly in the rocky areas.
+Greater burnet is cultivated as a salad vegetable as well as a fodder for domesticated animals.
+The plant, especially the leaves, is harvested during summer.
+Greater burnet grows well in ordinary garden soil.
+This plant has a preference for damp soil conditions, which does not become parched during the summer.
+This plant can succeed both in the sun or partial shade.
+Greater burnet plant is able to grow reasonably well in very poor or infertile soils and has a preference for an arid chalky soil.
+Greater burnet is able to endure temperatures around -25�C. Great burnet plants are propagated by their seeds.
 The seeds need to be sown in a cold frame either in spring or autumn.
 When the seedlings have grown sufficiently enough to be handled, pick them out individually and plant them in separate pots.
 Transplant the young plants in their permanent positions outdoors as soon as they have grown to a reasonable size.
 Alternately, the seeds of great burnet may also be sown in situ during the early part of spring.
 In addition, great burnet may also be propagated by root division during the summer or in autumn.